7 PPC KPIs You Should Be Tracking & Monitoring

 Now, the quality score is measured on a 0-10 scale, where 5 is believed to be the golden mean.
 A good quality score is between 7 and 10, and means that you will pay less for your AdWords campaign.
 If your score is lower than that, you should work on improving the quality of your ad copy and landing page.

 Luckily, Google has recently updated the way they measure the quality score, letting us see our historical quality score data in AdWords (Google ads).
-This makes it easier for PPC marketers to understand this elusive PPC metric and track their campaign performance successfully.
+This makes it easier for PPC marketers to understand this elusive PPC metric and track their ad performance successfully.

 How is the impression share calculated?